 It’s certainly important to check your own work; you want to be sure you covered everything you set out to.
-Unfortunately, you’re very likely to overlook many errors that a professional (key word!) third party would catch.
+Unfortunately, you’re very likely to overlook errors that a professional (key word!) third party would catch, as you’re too close to the content.
 You know what you meant to say, so you’re going to read it as if it’s there, even if you actually left out a crucial word or used the wrong form of one.
-(Programs’ spell checks only catch obvious spelling errors, not accidents like typing “through” instead of “thorough.”)
+(Spell checks only catch obvious spelling errors, not accidents like typing “through” instead of “thorough.”)
 It’s like reading with blinders on.
-This writer’s blog post discusses more on the subject.

-Plus, there are many, many rules a knowledgeable editor will make sure your finished work doesn’t break.
+Plus, there are many, many rules and guidelines a knowledgeable editor will consider when editing.
 Proper editing goes far beyond the grammar rules taught in English classes.
 A great editor also has an ear for language and can hear weak and awkward spots in sentences—and know how to repair them.

 On another note, a great editor is a lover of words and a master of mechanics, and that editor should always help make sure a writer’s work can be easily understood and that the writer’s voice remains intact.
-That work is your creation; I am a contributor who strengthens the writer–reader connection, corrects errors, and gives personalized suggestions.
 My promise: I will only enhance and never take away from your work.
 (See my Testimonials page for reviews.)

 What will you edit, and how is it processed?